Grace O'Connell: Education and career

 O'Connell was a high school student at Upper Darby High School in Pennsylvania.
 After being inspired by a high school engineering class, and also taking flying lessons as a high school student, O'Connell began an aerospace engineering program at Virginia Tech and then transferred to the University of Maryland, College Park, graduating in 2004.
 She earned a Ph.D. in bioengineering in 2009 from the University of Pennsylvania, supervised by Dawn Elliott.

 She was a postdoctoral researcher with Clark Hung at Columbia University from 2009 to 2013 before joining the University of California, Berkeley faculty.

-She has also held an adjunct faculty position in the Department of Orthopaedic Surgery at the University of California, San Francisco since 2017.
+She has also held an adjunct faculty position in the Department of Orthopedic Surgery at the University of California, San Francisco since 2017.
 At Berkeley, she was promoted to a tenured associate professorship in 2019.
 In 2021 she was named as associate dean for inclusive excellence in the UC Berkeley College of Engineering.

+Research

+In 2024, O'Connell helped author a research article about how deep learning can enable accurate soft tissue tendon deformation using ultrasound imaging.
+This is important due to it allowing early and accurate detection of tissue deformation in vivo tissue due to its limited image signal-to-noise ratio.

+In 2025, O'Connell helped author a research article, based on how rodents can be used to understand the effects of space flight on the human body.
+This helped with researchers understanding of spaceflights effects on the human spine and musculoskeletal system.
+The results were that the rodents spine was not affected by the gravitational unloading suggests that there are little degeneration of the spinal cells caused due to spaceflights.